wallabyway/pdf-imageviewer/README.md

 Similarly, modify the CSS to create a custom markup UI.

+## Steps to create your own:

-## Pulling a Terrain map
+### Pulling a Terrain map

-To provide some sample content for my demo, I'm going to pull a tile-pyramid from OpenMapView, specifically, a terrain map, so I can demostrate the measure tool.
+To provide some sample content for my demo, I'm going to pull a tile-pyramid from [OpenMapView](https://www.openstreetmap.org), specifically, a terrain map, so I can demostrate the measure tool.

 Here is my curl script: